MicrosoftDocs/cpp-docs/docs/sanitizers/asan-building.md

 ---
-title: "AddressSanitizer Language, Build, and Debugging Reference"
+title: "AddressSanitizer language, build, and debugging reference"
 description: "Technical description of building for the AddressSanitizer" ms.date: 02/15/2021
-f1_keywords: ["ASan","sanitizers","AddressSanitizer","Address Sanitizer", "-fsanitize=address", "compile", "link", "Asan-integration"]
+f1_keywords: ["__SANITIZE_ADDRESS__", "ASAN_VCASAN_DEBUGGING"]
-helpviewer_keywords: ["ASan","sanitizers","AddressSanitizer","Address Sanitizer","Address-Sanitizer", "compile", VS-integrations"]
+helpviewer_keywords: ["ASan reference", "AddressSanitizer reference", "Address Sanitizer reference"]
 ---

-# AddressSanitizer Language, Build, and Debugging Reference
+# AddressSanitizer language, build, and debugging reference

-This section describes the language specification, compiler flags, and linker flags.
-It also describes the options controlling Visual Studio debugger integration specific to the AddressSanitizer.
+The sections in this article describe the AddressSanitizer language specification, compiler options, and linker options.
+They also describe the options that control Visual Studio debugger integration specific to the AddressSanitizer.

 - [Language specification](#Language-specification)
 - [Compiler](#Compiler)